dmbarbour/glas/docs/GlasNamespaces.md

                  | s:(AST, List of TL)      # scoped AST
                  | z:List of TL             # localization

-Algebraic effects API:
+A viable algebraic effects API:

+* `ns.*` - common prefix for namespace ops
-* `define(Name, AST)` - write a definition, modified by prior move and link
+  * `write(Name, AST)` - write a definition.
+This is modified by prior move and link translations.
-* `move(TL)` - apply translation to future defined names
+  * `move(TL)` - apply translation to future defined Names (for 'write').
-* `link(TL)` - apply translation to future definition or eval ASTs
+  * `link(TL)` - apply translation to future ASTs (for 'write' or 'eval').
-* `fork(N)` - returns non-deterministic choice of natural number 0..(N-1)
+  * `fork(N)` - returns non-deterministic choice of natural number 0..(N-1), basis for iteration.
-* `eval(AST) : [cb] Result` - evaluate AST under the current translation, limited interaction with the caller via callback and Result.
+  * `eval(AST, List of Arg) : [cb] Result` - interprets AST as the body of an anonymous procedure, providing a list of arguments and permitting interaction with the caller via generic callback handler 'cb'
-  * `cb : List of Arg -> [cb] Result` - generic, recursive callback handler, similar to remote procedure calls.
+    * `cb : List of Arg -> [cb] Result` - generic, recursive callback handler, like remote procedure calls.
-* `load(SourceRef)` - load and compile a file in scope of current translation.
-Returns immediately, runs as a separate thread.
-* `source : Source` - (tentative) returns an abstract, runtime-scoped Source for the file being loaded.
+  * `read(Query) : Result` - access external environment with a cacheable Query, e.g. load a file.

+Aliasing is expressed by defining one name to another, e.g. 'ns.write(Name1, n:Name2)'.
+These two names should be equivalent under evaluation within the program model (modulo reflection APIs).
+I assume 'eval' will often just use 'n:Name' for binding a definition.

 ## Evaluation Strategy

-The 'fork' effect supports non-deterministic choice as a basis for iteration and laziness.
+The 'ns.fork' effect supports non-deterministic choice as a basis for iteration and laziness.
 Logically, we repeatedly evaluate a namespace procedure as many times as necessary, each in a separate transaction.
 However, the output is monotonic, idempotent, and deterministic.
 There is no need to recompute a branch after it commits or aborts for any reason other than missing definitions.
 In practice, we might evaluate multiple branches in parallel and pause computation when awaiting a missing definition.

 However, to ensure a deterministic outcome in case of ambiguity, we prioritize definitions from lower-numbered forks.
 Thus, we must not accept definitions from higher-numbered forks before all lower-numbered forks are finished or paused.
-Further, 'move' translations restrict which definitions a branch can produce: we can lazily defer computation of branches if we determine that they do not produce definitions we need.
+Further, 'ns.move' translations restrict which definitions a branch can produce: we can lazily defer computation of branches if we determine that they do not produce definitions we need.

-In case of long-running computations, we might heuristically garbage-collect intermediate definitions.
-This can be understood as an aggressive form of dead-code elimination: we can eliminate 'private' definitions if they are not reachable from 'public' definitions or any pending computation.
-The 'link' translation determines what is reachable from a pending computation.
-We can also collect computations that wait on definitions not in scope of any 'move' translation.
-See *Namespace Processes and Channels* for a design pattern that relies on garbage-collection.
+In case of long-running computations, we might heuristically garbage collect intermediate definitions.
+This can be understood as an aggressive form of dead-code elimination: we can eliminate definitions if they are not reachable from a 'rooted' definition (e.g. a public def in user config, or 'app.\*' def in a script) or a pending computation.
+The 'ns.link' translation determines what is reachable from a pending namespace computation.
+We can also garbage collect 'dead' namespace threads if we determine they'll be waiting forever.
+See *Namespace Processes and Channels* for a design pattern that relies on garbage collection.

-Post-processing of definitions - type checkers, optimizers, JIT compilers, etc. - can run concurrently with evaluation of the namespace.
-And generally must do so, in context of 'eval' and user-defined language modules for 'load'.
+We can begin processing definitions before a namespace is fully evaluated.
+We can apply typecheckers, optimizers, staged computing, check static assertions, and further compile abstract assembly to executable binary code.
+In context of 'ns.eval', concurrent processing is expected, but we can also reduce latency for starting an application, or garbage collect 'app.start' or a prefix to 'app.main' after we've started.

 ## Abstract Assembly

-I call the Lisp-like AST encoding 'abstract assembly' because every constructor node is abstracted by a name.
+I call the Lisp-like AST encoding 'abstract assembly' because every constructor node is abstracted in the namespace.
 In contrast to concrete encodings like bytecodes, it is very convenient to extend, restrict, or redirect these names via 'link' translations.

 We assume the system defines a set of 'primitive' constructor names, such as '%i.add' for arithmetic and '%seq' for procedural composition.
 The '%' prefix will simplify recognition and translation.
 Usually, we'll forward primitives through the namespace unmodified, so `import ... as foo` might use a TL similar to `{ "" => "foo.", "%" => "%" }`.

 We can evaluate AST to a canonical form by applying scope translations then simplifying localizations.
 Evaluation of a scope node involves rewriting or invalidating names and appending the list of translations to an internal scope node or localization.

-## Aliasing

-Aliasing is expressed by defining one name to another, e.g. 'define(Name1, n:Name2)'.
-These two names should then be equivalent under evaluation within the program model modulo reflection APIs.
-(Whether names are distinguished in context of reflection would be non-deterministic, depending on implementation and optimization level.)

 ## Translations

 A translation is expressed as a prefix-to-prefix map.
 We'll find the longest matching prefix for a name on the LHS, and rewrite that to the RHS prefix.
 This allows for atomic swaps, e.g. `{ "a." => "b.", "b." => "a." }` would swap 'a.\*' and 'b.\*' in a single step.

 To cover a few additional cases, we permit NULL or WARN (NULL 'w') in place of the RHS prefix.
 These are context-dependent.
-For a move translation, NULL quietly removes names before they're added to a dictionary, while WARN represents removal with a warning.
-For a link translation, NULL raises a compile-time error, while WARN emits a compile-time warning then arranges for a runtime error in case that code is evaluated.
-Based on user configuration and local annotations, we may treat all link errors as warnings or vice versa.
+For a move translation, NULL quietly removes names while WARN represents removal with a warning.
+For a link translation, NULL becomes a compile-time error, while WARN instead reports a compile-time warning and wraps the problematic code to raise an error at runtime.
+A user configuration can feasibly adjust this behavior.

 Translations compose sequentially.
-Within the AST, list of TL `[A, B, C]` will apply A, B, then C in sequence.
+Within a scoped AST, list of TL `[A, B, C]` will apply A, B, then C in sequence.
 However, we can evaluate this to one large translation.
 To compose 'A fby (followed-by) B' we first expand A to include redundant rules with longer suffixes on both sides such that the RHS of A matches every possible LHS prefix in B. Then we apply B's rules to the RHS of A. For example:

         { "bar" => "fo" } fby { "f" => "xy", "foo" => "z"  }                    # start
         { "bar" => "fo", "baro" => "foo", "f" => "f", "foo" => "foo" }          # extend suffixes